codekow/demo-computer-vision/README.md

 # simple vision
 Simple sample computer vision demo for edge devices.
-This sample application is built around the yolov5 pre-trained model for object detection in a image and/or video.
+This sample application is built around the yolov5 pre-trained model for object detection in an image and/or video.

+The app consists of one container and two volumes or PVC's depending on the deployment platform.
+Image data can be captured from a directly attached camera (currently only supported in podman), or an uploaded file through the web UI.
 ![Alt text](docs/simplevis-figs-3.jpg?raw=true "Overview")

+The WebUI is hosted by Flask and serves up static and dynamic content as well as the endpoints to interact with YOLOv5.
+Content uploaded through the WebUI is sent to YOLOv5 "detect.py" for processing.
+Processed files are written to a storage area used by YOLOv5 where they are either assembled into a video file or a single image file before being moved to the WebUI storage and presented to the user.
+If a web cam is attached, a single frame is captured and processed in the same way.
 ![Alt text](docs/simplevis-figs-4.jpg?raw=true "Components")

+Processing of streaming devices is in the works.
 ![Alt text](docs/simplevis-figs-5.jpg?raw=true "Future")

 ## Release 1.2.4.4